 Osteopathic treatment – what does it involve?

 Treatment aims to reduce any muscular tensions found, whether this is in the hips, back, shoulders, neck or head.
-To do this, light massage and balancing techniques are used, as well as rhythmic movements to free up joints.
+To do this, light soft tissue massage and balancing techniques are used, as well as rhythmic movements to free up joints.
 No joint clicking/cracking is done to newborns or toddlers in osteopathic treatment.

 Babies cannot directly tell us about their discomfort, instead, they may cry, not sleep and be generally unsettled.
 Osteopathy can help babies with any physical discomfort, allowing them to really settle into their surroundings.
-Osteopaths can also help to screen for tongue tie and hip issues, teach you some handy settling techniques and advise mum on best ways to hold/breastfeed for her own comfort.
+Osteopaths can also help to screen for tongue tie and hip issues, teach you some handy settling techniques and advise mum and dad on best ways to hold/breastfeed for her own comfort.

 baby in osteopath clinic